- Website buttons are UI design elements that allow users to carry out particular actions.

 - What are the buttons on a website?

 Website buttons are functional UI elements that allow visitors to interact with the website.
-They serve various purposes such as navigation purposes allowing users to quickly access other sections of the website, call-to-action purposes convincing visitors to take action, and more.
+They serve various purposes such as navigation purposes and, depending on the browser you are using there is also the option to hide them.

 - What is a button label?